MatMath/ui-components/documentation/EXTERNAL_PROJECT_DEV_INTEGRATION.md

 # inside the other project
 yarn link @dashlane/ui-components

-# Then build your project...
+# Then build / test your project...
 ```